Introduction

 const API_URL = new URL(`ws://${location.host}/contract/command/`);

-const locutusApi = new LocutusWsApi(API_URL, handler);
+const freenetApi = new FreenetWsApi(API_URL, handler);

 const CONTRACT = "DCBi7HNZC3QUZRiZLFZDiEduv5KHgZfgBk8WwTiheGq1";